YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 KILLBYSIGSINFO3, iiii process xxxx has been killed by a signal yyyy accessing vaddress aaaa

-Run Time Error: This indicates that the iiii (GTM, MUPIP, DSE, and so on) process failed due to the yyyy signal, which occurred while attempting to access virtual address aaaa.
+Run Time Error: This indicates that the iiii (YottaDB, MUPIP, DSE, and so on) process failed due to the yyyy signal, which occurred while attempting to access virtual address aaaa.

 Action: Preserve the core (dump) files and report the entire incident context to your YottaDB support channel for further analysis.